Active in New York, N.Y.

 - Oral history interview with Nassos Daphnis, 1964 Sept.
 6

-- Image Gallery items from other collections related to Daphnis, Nassos
+- Image and Media Gallery items from other collections related to Daphnis, Nassos

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Nassos Daphnis, 1968 Apr.
 9, Archives of American Art, Smithsonian Institution.